QUEENSTOWN – THE SOUTH ISLAND ADVENTURE CAPITAL

 Things to do in and around Queenstown

-The awe inspiring natural beauty that surrounds you in and around Queenstown will have you reaching for the camera time and again.
+The awe-inspiring natural beauty that surrounds you in and around Queenstown will have you reaching for the camera time and again.
 Yet beyond the sheer beauty, there are endless things to do.
-From adventure activities, scenic tours, amazing food and wine tasting to nightlife and evening fun, Queenstown has it all.
+From adventure activities, scenic tours, gourmet food and wine tasting to nightlife and evening fun, Queenstown has it all.
 Moreover, Queenstown is a great base to start adventures or day tours to the famous South Island destinations.
 These include Milford Sound, Mount Cook, Te Anau and Wanaka.
 For example, check out some of the Cheeky Kiwi Travel Day Tours from Queenstown and make the most of your visit.

 Explore Queenstown’s attractions on foot

 At the heart of the town, you will find the tranquil sanctuary of the Queenstown Gardens.
 The Gardens are a popular place to chill out, go for a walk or enjoy a quick round of disc golf.
 From the gardens, you can take Marine Parade and walk along the idyllic Queenstown Beach.
 On your stroll, you will find the Bathhouse Café, a local icon.
 At the opening of the Winter Festival and on New Year’s Eve spectacular fireworks over the water entertain tourists and locals alike.

 There is also a plethora of adventurous activities to choose from if you enjoy the odd adrenaline rush, or simply want a novel experience:

 - Jet-boat the Shotover River with its fast currents

 - Ski or snowboard the Remarkable Mountains and Coronet Peak

 - Go on the Skyline Gondola or trek the self-guided Tiki Trail for panoramic views at Bob’s Peak